-Oh how we love Hawaii!
-Danetta’s a Hawaii pro-she even lived on Oahu for a semester of school.
-Amber’s a Hawaii newbie-just took her first trip there in November.
-But we both love it!
-And since Amber was headed there and didn’t know what she should spend her time doing, Danetta recommended all of the best places to visit and things to do on Oahu and it was perfect.
-So now, we’re going to share those ideas with you!
+Oh how I love Hawaii!
+I like to consider myself a Hawaii pro-I even lived on Oahu for a semester of school.
+I have a friend that’s a Hawaii newbie-just took her first trip there in November.
+And since she was headed there and didn’t know what she should spend her time doing, I recommended all of the best places to visit and fun things to do on Oahu and it was perfect.
+So now, I’m going to share those ideas with you!

 Waikiki Beach is located in the city of Honolulu and is one of the best beaches in Hawaii because it offers so many activities.
 Surfing, sunbathing, canoeing, surfing lessons, sunset cruises, helicopter tours, parasailing, shopping, dining and so much more!
 If you are looking to sit and relax on a beach in peaceful quiet, this is not your destination.
 Waikiki is a full of people, with lots of things going on.
-This is one of Danetta’s favorite spots to visit when she goes to Hawaii.
-Waikiki has a long sand bar (meaning shallow water), perfect for body surfing and will provide hours of fun and is perfect for kiddos.
+This is one of my favorite spots to visit when I go to Hawaii.
+Waikiki has a long sandbar (meaning shallow water), perfect for body surfing and will provide hours of fun and is perfect for kiddos.
 It’s also fantastic beach weather on this side of the island, with lots of heat and sun!
 This is the dryer part of the island, not getting near the same rainfall, so it’s perfect for beach days!

 If you go to Honolulu prepared for a city, you will find so many things to enjoy.
 Keep in mind that Oahu has the best of both worlds with Honolulu’s city life and North Shore’s peaceful paradise.
 You will please everyone you are traveling with.